I knew my son was dyslexic in Reception.

 I had not been able to get his needs met by the school.

-My own background: brought up by a single, working class mother, may have informed how I managed and responded to communications with the school.
+My own background: brought up by a single mother, may have informed how I managed and responded to communications with the school.
 Several parents of dyslexic children took their children out of the school and home schooled them.
 I often wonder if this would have been a better choice for us.

 But then, is this close to exclusion?

-My mother, whose marriage broke down when I was three, raised me.
-I received school dinners and when I went to Manchester Polytechnic, it was on a full grant.
+From a working class, single parent family I received school dinners and when I went to Manchester Polytechnic, it was on a full grant.
 Education was not given high status within the family though.
 Graft was.
-My grandfather was ‘self-made’ and financially secure (he even voted Tory!).
+My grandfather was ‘self-made’ and financially secure, built his own house.

 Until recently, I was the only one in the family to have gone on to study in Further Education.

-As a parent, I had the static cultural capital – we visited museums, I engaged my children in interesting debates, took them on exciting holidays and I taught them at home.
+As a parent, I had the static cultural capital – we visited museums, I engaged my children in interesting debates, took them on exciting holidays and I supplemented their learning at home.
 Whilst educated, my background was essentially working class.
 I did not have the skills, experience, or support from my family to negotiate successfully with the school.

 Importantly, I did not have the relational cultural capital – the middle class sense of how to go about getting my child’s needs met.
 I’m not sure this can be learnt.